 - If you travel by your own car, a road vignette is mandatory not at motorways but on all main roads too.
 It costs €8 for 7 days and you can purchase it at the border or at gas stations.
 It can’t be purchased online.
 You’ll see tons of sign advising about this.

 - There aren’t highway tolls in Bulgaria, apart from the two bridges − New Europe Bridge and Danube Bridge, both at Danube border crossings to Romania.

 #47 Parking is usually a nightmare when traveling by car, particularly in city centers and highly touristy zones.
 However, in Bulgaria, it was fairly easy and/or inexpensive.
 Most of the places had free parking, and when it wasn’t free it was cheap.
 Furthermore, finding a parking spot was always very easy.

 #48 You won’t have any problems getting WIFI in Bulgaria.
 Most restaurants, bars and hotels have it for free.
 Also, if you have an EU sim card you can use it for free, so you’ll also have 3/4G.

-#49 which vaccines do I need to enter Bulgaria?
+#49 Which vaccines do I need to go to Bulgaria?
 There is no mandatory vaccination to enter Bulgaria, but some are recommended.
 The CDC and WHO recommend vaccination against hepatitis A, hepatitis B, rabies, and influenza.

-#50 Our final travel tip to Bulgaria is: Buy local!
+#50 Our final Bulgaria travel tip is: Buy local!
 It’s cheap and you’ll help the locals.
 One of the best ways of buying locally in Bulgaria is buying from road vendors in the countryside.
 You’ll see people selling fruits, veggies, honey, nuts and so on…